Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Cohomological Donaldson--Thomas invariants

 \end{corollary} \begin{proof} First we prove the corollary in the case $W=0$.
-In this case, the left hand side of (\ref{caninc}) is precisely the summand of the right hand side with strict supports equal to $\Msp^{\zeta\sst}_{\dd}$ for $\dd\in\Lambda^{\zeta}_{\mu}$ by Theorem \ref{weakPBW}, from which the result follows from the decomposition theorem.
-For the general case, we apply the functor $\phim{\WW_{\mu}^{\zeta}}$ to the inclusion from the case $W=0$. \end{proof}
+In this case, the left hand side of (\ref{caninc}) is precisely the summand of the right hand side with strict supports equal to $\Msp^{\zeta\sst}_{\dd}$ for $\dd\in\Lambda^{\zeta}_{\mu}$ by Theorem \ref{weakPBW}, and the result follows from the decomposition theorem.
+For the general case, we apply the functor $\phim{\WW_{\mu}^{\zeta}}$ to the inclusion, and its left inverse, from the case $W=0$. \end{proof}